Table of Contents

 Can any cucumber be used for pickles?

-I grow various types of cucumbers and they all can be delicious when made into pickles.
+I grow various types of cucumbers, and they can all be delicious when they are made into pickles.
 But there are a few things to know about which varieties work best.

 Most homegrown cucumbers are called pickling cucumbers and have telltale distinctive bumpy skin and smaller size.
 Smaller cucumbers, in the range of one to two inches, have fewer seeds in the middle, which makes them perfect for slicing into chips or spears.

-While they may be easier to find, the English or hothouse style cucumbers, known for their smooth skins, that come wrapped in plastic at grocery stores are not the best option.
-They have a tendency to get soft once canned.
+While they may be easier to find, the smooth-skinned English or hothouse-style cucumbers are not the best option.
+They tend to get soft once canned.
 No one wants that!

 If possible, it’s best to stick with a pickling cucumber.